METALS-Zinc gains as deficit pushes inventories to new lows

 Workers at Codelco will join a general strike on Wednesday, a union official said.
 Union workers at BHP’s Escondida copper mine downed tools on Tuesday.

-On-warrant LME inventories, at below 30,000 tonnes, are the lowest since 2007, but cash nickel has flipped to an $8 discount against the three-month contract from a premium of more than $200 at the start of October, suggesting shortages of nearby material have eased.
+On-warrant LME inventories, at below 30,000 tonnes, are the lowest since 2007, but cash nickel’s premium against the three-month contract has tumbled to $1 from more than $200 at the start of October, suggesting shortages of nearby material have eased.
 MNISTX-TOTAL MNI0-3

+ERAMET: French miner Eramet said its Weda Bay Nickel plant in Indonesia would start operating ahead of schedule in the first half of 2020.

+LME PROBE: The LME has asked members to report any unusual activity in nickel trading after prices lurched up and down in the wake of large transactions last week, sources said.

 ALUMINIUM: Miner Rio Tinto flagged a possible pullback or closure of New Zealand’s Aluminium Smelter, citing weakness in the aluminium market and high energy costs.